breadweb/extralife-helper/README.md

 **You see $0 for your donations received.**

 There are a few known reasons for this:
+* You are using an old version of the Helper that doesn't work with the current Extra Life API.
+Download the latest!
 * You haven't received any donations yet.
 Keep up the fundraising efforts!
-* You got your first donation, but it hasn't registered fully on the Extra Life site.
+* You got your first donation, but it hasn't been registered fully by the Extra Life API.
 Just give it a few minutes to show up.
-* The Extra Life website timed out when the Helper was trying to contact it.
-This can happen if the Extra Life website is under high load.
-Just be patient and the Helper will get the current total again when the Extra Life website responds.
+* The Extra Life API timed out when the Helper was trying to contact it.
+This can happen if the Extra Life API is under high load.
+Just be patient and the Helper will get the current total again when the Extra API website responds.
 * You are trying to use the Helper in an unsupported way.
 Please review the instructions for proper use.

 **The Helper looks blurry.**